gogetdata/ggd-recipes/docs/source/install.rst

 * *--prefix:* The :code:`--prefix` flag is used to install a data package into a different conda environment/prefix then the current one you are in.
-This flag is commonly used when a environment has been created to store data packages without having duplicate copies of a packge in different environments.
+This flag is commonly used when a environment has been created to store data packages without having duplicate copies of a package in different environments.
 You can store all data packages in a single environment and access them from any other environment using the :code:`--prefix` flag available in other ggd tools